shinh/elvm/tools/qftasm/README.md

 When running the tests, `./tools/runqftasm.sh` automatically runs `./tools/qftasm/qftasm_pp.py` to perform the post-processing.
 However, when using the outputs of `./out/*.qftasm` , the post-processor `./tools/qftasm/qftasm_pp.py` must be run by hand in order to produce the final and actual QFTASM code.

 ### Porting to Conway's Game of Life
-For details for porting QFTASM to Conway's Game of Life, please refer to [the Stack Exchange post for QFT](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life).
+For details for porting QFTASM to Conway's Game of Life, please refer to [the Stack Exchange post for QFT](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life) and its [GitHub repository](https://github.com/QuestForTetris/QFT).
+The [QFT-devkit](https://github.com/woodrush/QFT-devkit) can also be used to easily port QFTASM code to Conway's Game of Life.

+### Testing
+The test system in ELVM is closed within the QFTASM layer.
+Tests can be run with `make test-qftasm`, similarly as in other backends.

+Some tests in `./tests` are left out at test time.
+This is mainly due to the fact that QFTASM is 16-bit, while ELVM is 24-bit.
+The list and the reasons of the filtered tests as of now are the following:

+- `$(addsuffix .qftasm,$(filter out/24_%.c.eir,$(OUT.eir)))` : Involves 24-bit code
+- `out/eof.c.eir.qftasm` : Involves 24-bit integers (must output 16777215 in the first line of the output)
+- `out/neg.c.eir.qftasm` : Program length is larger than 1 << 16
+- `out/8cc.c.eir.qftasm` : Program length is larger than 1 << 16
+- `out/elc.c.eir.qftasm` : Program length is larger than 1 << 16
+- `out/dump_ir.c.eir.qftasm` : Involves 24-bit integers
+- `out/eli.c.eir.qftasm` : Memory pointer overflow occurs during memory initialization

+## Technical Details

 ### Compilation Configurations
 In `./target/qftasm.c` and `./tools/qftasm/qftasm_interpreter.py`, there are five configuration parameters that can be used to alter the output code: